toohighonthehog/RJScraperScript/readme.md

 #  put_title_db_record function should be used more.  i.e. a reusable, universal write title function.
 #  How do we update metadata when it a) didn't exist before, or b) is different, or c) worse - i.e. no result?
 #  Finish code for custom attribute search (javli)
+#  Split functions from module (diff file for each function?)